-- 8.11 The district also has a number of outlying villages and hamlets and their level of service provision varies.
-The site allocation (WFR/CB/3) adjacent to Blakedown railway station has been chosen because of its close proximity to an existing public transport hub.
-The allocation for station car parking will provide a park and ride facility and create a sustainable transport hub (as there is very limited car parking capacity at the station at present).
-The residential allocation will help to address an identified local housing need in a location with access to a sustainable mode of transport. - 8.12 Most of the site allocations in Kidderminster Town and Stourport are brownfield sites, but many of those in Kidderminster North, Kidderminster East, Bewdley and the rural villages are both greenfield and Green Belt.
+- 8.22 Most of the site allocations in Kidderminster Town and Stourport are brownfield sites, but many of those in Kidderminster North, Kidderminster East, Bewdley and the rural villages are both greenfield and Green Belt.
 In total, the plan allocates 196ha of greenfield land for development (202ha if reserved housing sites are included), and 246ha of Green Belt land.
 Not all of the Green Belt land is greenfield: for instance, the former Lea Castle hospital is a brownfield site in the Green Belt, as are several other smaller sites.
-The Lea Castle site is also surplus public sector land. - 8.13 The Council declared a climate emergency in 2019 following changes in Government legislation.
+The Lea Castle site is also surplus public sector land. - 8.23 The Council declared a climate emergency in 2019 following changes in Government legislation.
 In 2019 the Council also updated its Corporate Plan (2019-2023) which includes the strategic action "Work with partners to protect our environment, to address air quality issues and to help to tackle climate change".
-Therefore, sustainable development in the Green Belt is preferable to development in less sustainable locations.
-For reasons of lack of access to services and facilities, and access to sustainable modes of transport, locating significantly more development on greenfield sites outside the Green Belt would not be a sustainable approach. - 8.14 Although the results of the Green Belt study Part 1 analysis demonstrated that the Green Belt is making a Contribution or a Significant Contribution to NPPF Green Belt purposes overall, it is not necessary for land to contribute little to Green Belt purposes for exceptional circumstances to exist.
-Land might perform a contribution or even a significant contribution to Green Belt role and yet there may be exceptional circumstances to release it because it is in the most sustainable location or achieves other objectives, such as meeting the otherwise unmet housing need for the district.
+Sustainable development in the Green Belt is preferable to development in less sustainable locations.
+For reasons of lack of access to services and facilities, and access to sustainable modes of transport, locating significantly more development on greenfield sites outside the Green Belt would not be a sustainable approach. - 8.24 Although the results of the Green Belt study Part 1 analysis demonstrated that the Green Belt is making a Contribution or a Significant Contribution to NPPF Green Belt purposes overall, it is not necessary for land to contribute little to Green Belt purposes for Exceptional Circumstances to exist.
+Land might perform a contribution or even a significant contribution to Green Belt role and yet there may be Exceptional Circumstances to release it because it is in the most sustainable location or achieves other objectives, such as meeting the otherwise unmet housing need for the District.
 In Wyre Forest District, there is a need for housing (particularly affordable housing) and employment, there is a lack of alternatives in sequentially preferable locations outside of the Green Belt.
-This therefore constitutes exceptional circumstances.